 Hunter's intuition automatically kicks in followed by another feeling.
 It's a pulling feeling seeded deep in his gut, gnawing and reaching to clasp around his heart with an icy grip.

-It's a feeling he hates but always heeds to, a feeling that something is wrong, that Sam is in danger, and that is very wrong.
+It's a feeling he hates but always heeds to, a feeling that something is wrong.
+It's the feeling that tells him that Sam is in danger, and that is indeed very wrong.
 Dean sure as hell hasn't forgotten that feeling either.